-Inquiries about payment of monthly stipends to holders of graduate assistantships, and inquiries about payroll deduction of fees from assistantships, should be directed to Staff and Student Payments, Human Resource Services.
-Inquiries regarding fees payments from trust accounts or from Graduate Intern Tuition Supplements should also be directed to Staff and Student Payments.
+(3) Assistantship and Department Fees Payment Inquiries: Inquiries about payment of monthly stipends to holders of graduate assistantships and inquiries about payroll deduction of fees from assistantships should be directed to Staff and Student Payments, Human Resources Services.
+Inquiries regarding fees payment from trust and department accounts should also be directed to Staff and Student Payments.

-22.2.3 Miscellaneous Fees 2004/2005
+22.2.3 Student Instructional Support Fees 2006-2007